gitter-badger/koueki/README.md

 This project will implement what I view as the minimum viable set of features from MISP, and slowly build from there.

+Koueki aims to do *one thing* and *one thing well*.
+It will not offer all of the bells and whistles of MISP - none of this "export in every format under the sun" - Koueki stores events, and attributes to those events and nothing more.

 ## Installation

 You can either set up Koueki as a docker service or as a bare process on a server